LarsThe18Th/MSX_Copyprotection/Moonblaster1.4.md

 ## Note:
 If all this was too difficult,
-- You can copy the original Moonblaster 1.4 disk with 'AllCopy' (Special-Optie enabled).
+- You can copy the original Moonblaster 1.4 disk with `AllCopy` (Special-Optie enabled).
 - Or you can download a Public Domain version for free, with a manual and sourcecode included.